limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 What this file is:
 - The main index for shared demo helpers
 - The discipline page for reusable demo support assets
-- The rulebook for keeping demo code small and clear
+- The rulebook for keeping official demo code small and clear

 What this file is not:
 - Not the atlas core